DevExpress/devextreme-reactive/packages/dx-react-grid-material-ui/README.md

-# DevExtreme React Grid Material UI
+# DevExtreme React Grid Material-UI

-A template suite used to render the React Grid based on Material UI components.
+A template suite used to render the React Grid based on Material-UI components.

 [Website](https://devexpress.github.io/devextreme-reactive/react/grid/)
 |